Typhoon Haiyan: Celebrities, companies, and NGOs

 American band Journey donated $350,000 to help relief efforts in the Philippines, and its lead singer had a message for his homeland: "Don't Stop Believin'".
 Arnel Pineda (the band's Filipino vocalist) and the rest of the band announced the donation on November 15, 2013.
 It will go to the United Nations World Food Programme, which is providing Filipinos with food assistance.
 The donation should provide 1.4 million meals.
 IKEA, Walmart, Samsung, and HSBC are among those taking advantage of the event to donate to those in need.
 Northwestern Mutual announced they will donate $100,000 to the American Red Cross.
 The Coca-Cola Company says they have donated $2.5 million of their advertising budget to the relief efforts as of November 25.
 By mid-December, FIFA donated $1 million.
 DHL deployed its Asia Pacific Disaster Response Team to the disaster areas to provide on-the-ground logistics support to assist with the relief effort in the aftermath of the devastating Typhoon Haiyan.
-Three rotating teams made up of volunteer employees from the Asia Pacific region were based at the Mactan Cebu Airport on Cebu island, providing support and assistance to the country's most affected areas west of Leyte Island, including Guiuan, Roxas, and Tacloban city.
+Three rotating teams made up of volunteer employees from the Asia Pacific region were based at the Mactan Cebu Airport on Cebu island, providing support and assistance to the country's most affected areas west of Leyte Island, including Guiuan, Roxas, and Tacloban.
 Many smaller initiatives were founded as well – e.g. to prepare by donating to children a typhoon-ready backpack as a floating device.
+Medical Doctors in global health like Edmond Fernandes who worked in the service of the people of Philippines recalled that broken hearts and shattered dreams existed everywhere with widespread devastation.

 Sixteen-time NBA Champions Los Angeles Lakers donated $150,000 to the Philippine Red Cross to aid the typhoon-affected victims.
 During their home game against the Memphis Grizzlies, Kobe Bryant handed the check to the Junior NBA players representing the Philippines.
 His teammate, Pau Gasol, pledged to donate $1,000 per point to UNICEF with the directive to help victims of Super Typhoon Haiyan in the country as well.
 He scored 24 points in a won game against the Golden State Warriors.
 Major League Baseball donated $200,000 to UNICEF and the American Red Cross, with Commissioner Bud Selig encouraging fans to donate to the organizations.
 UNICEF delivered portable toilets and hygiene supplies to the region and also appealed for $34 million to help the four million children affected.
 The American Red Cross announced that they collected $11 million in donations for the Philippines Relief Fund.
 Mercy Corps dispatched an "emergency response" team to help with humanitarian efforts.
 MAP International launched medical relief efforts providing over $10 million in medicines and supplies to the Philippines.